Base26

 Software has always been a fusion of code and data.
 But for decades, we’ve been confined to two extremes.

 The rise of Large Language Models introduces a third path, enabling us to program in the most intuitive interface of all: 26 letters of the English alphabet.
-What will the software of tomorrow look like?
-Will it look like Karpathy’s vision of a “LLM as a new operating system” or something else?
-Whatever it is, we do know this: The lines between programmer and prompter, and code and data, are blurring.
+As the lines between programmer and prompter, and code and data, continue to blur, we must ask: What will the Software 3.0 of tomorrow look like?

 Base26 is built on a single, core belief: that the most profound technological progress will come not from “better code” or “bigger data”, but from the rigorous, creative exploration of the entire spectrum between them.
-Our work is a direct inquiry into the practical and theoretical implications of this new synthesis as we venture into this era (for full thesis , ).
+We are testing this thesis by building neuro-symbolic AI systems that solve problems where digital intelligence is applied to the physical world (for full thesis , ).
 If you are a builder, researcher, or just plain curious, we invite you to connect ().

 © 2025, Base26 LLC.